Harry Hughes: Later career

 Hughes was a member of the Chesapeake Bay Trust from 1995 to 2003; a member of the Board of Regents of the University System of Maryland from 1996 to 2000; the chairman of the Blue Ribbon Citizens Pfiesteria Commission in 1997; the chairman of the Maryland Appellate Judicial Nominating Commission from 1999 to 2003; and a member of the committee to Establish the Maryland Survivors Scholarship Fund from 2001 to 2002.
 Hughes was a member of the Advisory Committee for the Eastern Shore Land Conservancy's board of directors.

 Hughes published an autobiography in 2006.

-After a series of illnesses, including pneumonia, Hughes died under hospice care at his home in Denton on March 13, 2019, aged 92.
+After a series of illnesses, including pneumonia, Hughes died under hospice care at his home in Denton, Maryland on March 13, 2019, aged 92.